Workers' Comp Medical Benefits FAQs

 There is no requirement that doctors agree to treat patients who have suffered a work injury and who are seeking treatment that will be paid for by workers’ compensation.Can Doctors Refuse to Continue Treatment if an Injury is a Work Injury?

 If your doctor determines that an injury or illness you were seeing him for is a work injury, your doctor is not legally obligated to continue providing you with treatment.
 If your doctor does not handle workers’ compensation claims and/or doesn’t want to wait for payment from the workers’ compensation insurer, the doctor can decline to continue to provide you with treatment.
 Some doctors will decline to continue treating since they are required to accept rates set by the state and/or by the workers’ comp insurer when workers’ comp is paying the bills.Can my Employer Stop Paying my Health Insurance Costs When I am out of Work as a Result of a Work Accident?

 While injured workers have anti-discrimination protections found in MGL c.
 152 section 75(b), Massachusetts’ workers’ compensation law does not expressly prohibit employers from discontinuing benefits, including health benefits, when a worker has taken time off as a result of a work accident.What if the Workers’ Comp Insurer Refuses to Cover Medical Costs?

 If your workers’ comp insurer has denied your claim or is refusing to cover any medical costs that are necessary as a result of your work injury, you need to seek legal assistance.
-Contact The Law Offices of Jeffrey S. Glassman today to schedule a free consultation to learn how we can help.
+Contact The Jeffrey Glassman Injury Lawyers today to schedule a free consultation to learn how we can help.